nitya/AI_Agents_Hackathon/OFFICIAL_RULES.md

 **13. WINNERS LIST**

-Send an email to hacktogether@microsoft.com with the subject line “AI Agents Hackathon winners” within thirty (30) days of September 30th, 2024 to receive a list of winners that received a prize.
+Send an email to hacktogether@microsoft.com with the subject line “AI Agents Hackathon winners” within thirty (30) days of April 30, 2025 to receive a list of winners that received a prize.

 ## Terms and Conditions